- Unix Commands Reference

 As noted above, a number of the normal unzip(1L) functions have been removed in order to make unzipsfx smaller: usage and diagnostic info, listing functions and extraction to other directories.
 Also, only stored and deflated files are supported.
 The latter limitation is mainly relevant to those who create SFX archives, however.

 VMS users must know how to set up self-extracting archives as foreign commands in order to use any of unzipsfxs options.
 This is not necessary for simple extraction, but the command to do so then becomes, e.g., run letters (to continue the examples given above).

 unzipsfx on the Amiga requires the use of a special program, MakeSFX, in order to create working self-extracting archives; simple concatenation does not work.
 (For technically oriented users, the attached archive is defined as a debug hunk.)
 There may be compatibility problems between the ROM levels of older Amigas and newer ones.

 All current bugs in unzip(1L) exist in unzipsfx as well.

-unzipsfxs exit status (error level) is identical to that of unzip(1L); see the corresponding man page.
+DIAGNOSTICSunzipsfxs exit status (error level) is identical to that of unzip(1L); see the corresponding man page.

 URLThe Info-ZIP home page is currently at